vdct/ProjetDuMois/docs/DEVELOP.md

 #### Perimeter

-ProjetDuMois makes use of Osmium and Imposm to filter necessary features according to each project's configuration, with the help of `database.osmium_tag_filter` and `database.imposm` keys.
+Podoma makes use of Osmium and Imposm to filter necessary features according to each project's configuration, with the help of `database.osmium_tag_filter` and `database.imposm` keys.

 Perimeter filter must be selective enough to deal with reasonable amount of features.
 It must be wide enough to take care of several tagging practices in OSM community for the topic that matters.
 It is then recommended to focus on main tags here and use labels to get in details about classification, see below.

 Documented syntax of filters is available in [Osmium documentation online](https://docs.osmcode.org/osmium/latest/osmium-tags-filter.html).
 However, due to the need to apply those filters at severel steps of the processing, including outside of Osmium logic, filters that would use `!=` operator aren't currently supported.

 #### Labelling
-As to complete filtering functionnality, ProjetDuMois supports the assignment of labels to each version of features depending on their tags.
+As to complete filtering functionnality, Podoma supports the assignment of labels to each version of features depending on their tags.
 Each version can be assigned with 0, 1 or more labels.
 Then each label can cover part or the whole project.

 Labels are then used in counts and KPI to distinguishe several population fo features inside the same project.
 It it then recommended to consider a wide project filter to include even imperfect features and not only the perfect ones and then separate them with labels.
 Consumers will then not only spot the population covered by the project but the ones that should be completed to be included in it as well.